macos86/OpenCore-Post-Install/misc/rtc.md

 ### 1. Testing RtcMemoryFixup

-* To start, you'll need to add `rtcfx_exclude=00-FF` in boot-args.
+* To start, you'll need to add `rtcfx_exclude=00-FF` in Argomenti di avvio.
 If after a reboot the RTC errors seems solved, this will tell you whether your CMOS errors are RTC related

 ### 2. Split 0x00-0xFF into 2